Objectives of the service

 High-resolution satellite imagery is essential to the service and will be integrated with GNSS-located in-situ data.

 For the calculation of soil organic carbon content maps, Earth Observation data are used as input, giving a new degree of detail in comparison to soil sampling.
-Showing the variability of the soil organic carbon content within fields allows to monitor the success of specific sustainability measures e.g. to build up humus in specific parts of the field.
+Showing the variability of the soil organic carbon content within fields allows to monitor the success of specific sustainability measures e.g. to build up organic material in specific parts of the field.

 For the monitoring of crops during the growing season, optical satellite data analysis with a radiative transfer model to derive variables like leaf area, chlorophyll content and fraction of brown leaves is planned.
 Additionally, coherence and backscatter of radar data will be analysed to derive harvest dates, soil moisture and soil management information.